ZakaHaceCosas/personaplus/core/DOCS.md

 Great, you got it all!

-Now, let's move onto the reference manual: a list of all available functions, categorised, and with explanations.
+Now, let's move onto the reference manual: a list of all available functions, categorized, and with explanations.

 > [!TIP]
 > This reference is only for the `calculate()` function of each utility, as `getLastUpdated()` and `getSource()` are always the same.